SourajitaDewasi/Data-Analysis/clc6g6fb6000208ml2hig2zm4.md

 `Total time taken = (0.6 + 1.8) ms = 2.4 ms`

-Initially the time reduced by picketing the big packet but now it increased.
+Initially, the time was reduced by packeting the big packet, but now it increased.
 There is a threshold on the size of small packets.
 The header size should not be equal to or dominate the packet size.
-In that case, the time taken to packetized and send actually increases.
+In that case, the time is taken to packetize and send increases.

 > In Internet, this packet size = 2^16 bytes.

 ### Advantages of Packet Switching

-1. Setup time and Teardown time for the link is not required.
+1. Setup time and Teardown time for the link are not required.

 2. No manual intervention.
-More cost effective.
+More cost-effective.
 The entire thing is dynamically run in the store and forward network.

 ### Disadvantages of Packet Switching

-1. The data doesn't go in-order and hence in their Network Layer headers, the packet number is marked as Sequence Numbers.
+1. The data doesn't go in order; hence, in their Network Layer headers, the packet number is marked as Sequence Numbers.

 2. Headers are necessary because the entire track is not laid down to transmit that message.
-The track is instead found while the packet is sent from hops to hops.
+The path is instead found while the packet is sent from hop to hop.

-There are two types of Packet Switching which we will discuss in the next blog.
+We will discuss two types of Packet Switching in the next blog.
 Till then, thanks for reading! ❤️

 If you are also into Computer Networks, let me know in the comments.
-Also, connect with me on my social: [LinkedIn](https://www.linkedin.com/in/sourajita-dewasi-52b3b4193/), [Twitter](https://twitter.com/SourajitaD) or [Github](https://github.com/SourajitaDewasi)!
+Also, connect with me on my social: [LinkedIn](https://www.linkedin.com/in/sourajita-dewasi-52b3b4193/), [Twitter](https://twitter.com/SourajitaD) or GitHub!